OpenStackOnRaPi/ostackinstall/README.md

  <img src=images/device-list-linksys.png width='62%' />
 </p>

 Make sure your TP-Link switch is set to the factory settings.
 This can be performed by holding the reset button in a small hole on the rear panel of the switch for a couple of seconds.
-It is important that there are no VLANs set in the `VLAN->802.1Q VLAN Configuration` tab, i.e., after logging to the switch the following configuration is correct (otherwise all existing VLANs should be deleted):
+It is important that there are no VLANs defined in the switch.
+You can check it the `VLAN->802.1Q VLAN Configuration` tab.
+The following configuration is correct (otherwise all existing VLANs should be deleted):

 <p align="center">
    <img src=images/tplink-factory.png width='60%' />